 Eurostat also provides flow data on half of the G20 because its datasets cover the EU.
 Data have been compiled annually from 2005 to 2018.

 Regional datasets which include information on migrant stocks and other key migration information from G20 countries also exist.
 For example, in Latin America, the Continuous Reporting System on International Migration in the Americas (SICREMI, its acronym in Spanish) collects data from diverse sources, such as censuses, surveys, and administrative records.
 The Economic Commission for Latin America and the Caribbean (ECLAC) also collects migration stock data and other migration data in its International Migration in Latin America (IMILA) database.

 2. Labour migrants: ILO, UN SD, OECD and Eurostat

-- Indicators of Immigrant Integration 2015- The European Commission’s Eurostat and OECD analyzed data on key integration indicators across the EU and OECD countries, with a focus on third country nationals in the EU and young people with an immigrant background.
+- Indicators of Immigrant Integration 2018- The European Commission’s Eurostat and OECD analysed data on key integration indicators across the EU and OECD countries, with a focus on gender, youth with a migrant background and third-country nationals.